pivotaljohn/memorex/android/architecture/reading--android-codelab.md

 Defined all dependencies at root `build.gradle`
 * separated into SDK & Tools and application dependencies
 - makes it really easy both to read which versions are in play *and* to change them.

+## Movement Under Test

+* [NoteDetailScreenTest](https://github.com/googlecodelabs/android-testing/blob/305e806d819d068e8f960263865755ead8676fa8/app/src/androidTestMock/java/com/example/android/testing/notes/notedetail/NoteDetailScreenTest.java) — that an Activity properly unpacks the note Id from an Intent *and* that this is the Note displayed.
+  * Could this be done with two unit tests?